Heathen1996/xiaoxing.li.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 Nice to meet you!
 My name is Xiaoxing Li, a PhD candidate @tue.
 My research interest concentrates on numerical simulation of evaporation and absorption of droplets with surfactants into thin porous media.
-When droplets are added particles, "coffee stain" phenomena could be found.
+When droplets with particles evaporate, "coffee stain" phenomena could be found.
 Let us explore the mechanism behind this!

 A data-driven personal website
 ======